Writing apprenticeships

 Background and description

-Each year during the spring semester, the Center for Programs in Contemporary Writing hosts three writing apprenticeships.
+Each year during the spring semester, the Center for Programs in Contemporary Writing hosts the Bassini Writing Apprenticeships.
 Members of the faculty affiliated with Penn's writing programs sponsor one apprenticeship each.
 The apprenticeships are one full semester in duration.
-Students chosen to be CPCW apprentices will receive one course credit (English 199).
-Sophomores, juniors and seniors are eligible to apply, although juniors and seniors will be given strong preference.
+Students chosen to be CPCW apprentices receive one course credit (English 199) which can be counted:

 Writing apprenticeships are made possible through a generous grant from Reina Marin Bassini (CW72 GED72) and Emilio Bassini (C71 W71 WG73).